Read Time: 3 mins

-P0345 is a generic OBD-II trouble code.
-It means that the PCM has detected a malfunction in the camshaft position sensor circuit for bank 2 (the side of your engine with cylinder number 3).
+P0345 is a generic OBD-II trouble code, which means that the PCM has detected a malfunction in the camshaft position sensor circuit for bank 2 (the side of your engine with cylinder number 3).

 The symptoms of a P0345 trouble code include: